KnowOneActual/beaubremer-blog/posts/WireShark_to_the_Rescue_LLDP.md

 ### Saving Your Favorite Filters

-Tired of typing `lldp` every time?
+Tired of remembering `lldp` every time?
 Wireshark lets you save your favorite filters so they're just a click away!